AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 ## Research Overview

 My research aims to advance the security, robustness, and trustworthiness of machine learning systems under adversarial threats and realistic deployment constraints.
-I study how architecture choices (e.g., Vision Transformers), quantization and approximation, physical-world effects, and multimodal interactions shape both vulnerabilities and defenses.
-A recurring theme in my work is breaking brittle alignment—semantic, gradient, or representational—to improve robustness while preserving efficiency and deployability.
+I study how architecture choices, quantization and approximation, physical-world effects, and multimodal interactions shape both vulnerabilities and defenses.

+I work on the following research topics:

+- Adversarial Machine Learning and Robust Optimization
+- Security of Autonomous and Embodied AI Systems
+- Deployment-Aware and Edge AI Security
+- Explainability and Interpretability for Robustness
+- Security and Jailbreaks in Large Language and Vision–Language Models
+- Privacy and Robustness of Multimodal AI Agents

 ---